kossiitkgp/docs/community/event-checklist.md

       - Billing at the counter <-> Commiting the changes

-        The above analogy was inspired from a [stack exchange answer by Spoike](https://softwareengineering.stackexchange.com/questions/119782/what-does-stage-mean-in-git), Later modified by Pankaj Kumar.
+        The above analogy was inspired from a [stack exchange answer by Spoike](https://softwareengineering.stackexchange.com/questions/119782/what-does-stage-mean-in-git), Later modified by @Shankusu993 .
 Good analogies can be found by searching for intuitive explanations for the topic on web and also by brainstorming with the team.
 The above analogy was a result of both!

         **Caution**: **Make sure to be aware of the consequences of the analogy used.
 Sometimes analogies can be misguiding.
 In that case, it is suggested to chose a different analogy.
 Alternatively, you can also warn the audience that the crafted analogy does not hold for further ideas.
 The analogy is only helpful for this concept.**